Liberty apple tree

 How to grow

-The natural disease resistance make Liberty an excellent garden apple, particularly for fans of McIntosh-style apples.
-It is one of the best choices if you live in an area where cedar-apple rust (CAR) is prevalent, as it is very resistant to this disease - although note that "disease-resistant" does not mean "disease-proof".
+Liberty is a great choice if you live in an area where cedar-apple rust (CAR) is prevalent, as it is very resistant to this disease - although note that "disease-resistant" does not mean "disease-proof".

 Liberty trees are fairly vigorous and precocious.
 The fruitlets will require thinning in most seasons, to avoid a very large crop of very small apples.
 The apples ripen over a period so you do not have to pick them all at once.